-(A) Smoke and fire doors which are held open by approved devices shall be released to close.
+(A) Smoke and fire doors which are held open by approved devices must be released to close.

-(B) Air handlers (air conditioning/heating distribution fans) serving three or more rooms or any means of egress shall shut down immediately.
+(B) Air handlers (air conditioning/heating distribution fans) serving three or more rooms or any means of egress must shut down immediately.

-(C) Smoke dampers shall close.
+(C) Smoke dampers must close.

-(D) The proper zone indicating lights shall show on the fire alarm control panel(s), including auxiliary panels.
+(D) The proper zone indicating lights must show on the fire alarm control panel , including auxiliary panels.

-(2) Fire alarm bells or horns shall be located throughout the building for audible coverage.
-Flashing alarm lights (visual alarms) of proper intensity shall be installed to be visible in corridors and public areas including dining rooms and living rooms.
+(2) Fire alarm bells or horns must be located throughout the building for audible coverage.
+Flashing alarm lights (visual alarms) of proper intensity must be installed to be visible in corridors and public areas including dining rooms and living rooms.

-(3) A master control panel shall be visible at the main staff station which has alarm and trouble conditions by zones, power-on lights, and required signal devices for trouble conditions.
+(3) A master control panel must be visible at the main staff station which has alarm and trouble conditions by zones, power-on lights, and required signal devices for trouble conditions.
 All control panels must be listed in accordance with the provisions of the Underwriters Laboratories, Inc. (UL) for the intended use, i.e., manual, automatic, and water flow activation.
-Alarm and trouble zoning shall be by smoke compartments and by floors in multi-story facilities.
+Alarm and trouble zoning must be by smoke compartments and by floors in multi-story facilities.

-(4) Remote annunciator panels equipped with alarm by zone and a common trouble signal (both audible and visual) shall be located at auxiliary or secondary staff stations on each floor or major subdivisions of single story facilities, that will indicate the alarm condition of adjacent zones and the alarm conditions at all other staff stations.
+(4) Remote annunciator panels equipped with alarm by zone and a common trouble signal (both audible and visual) must be located at auxiliary or secondary staff stations on each floor or major subdivisions of single story facilities, that will indicate the alarm condition of adjacent zones and the alarm conditions at all other staff stations.

-(5) Manual pull stations shall be provided at all exits, living rooms, dining rooms, and at or near the staff stations.
+(5) Manual pull stations must be provided at all exits, living rooms, dining rooms, and at or near the staff stations.

-(6) The NFPA 13 sprinkler system shall be interconnected with the fire alarm panel as a separate zone for alarm and trouble.
+(6) The NFPA 13 sprinkler system must be interconnected with the fire alarm panel as a separate zone for alarm and trouble.
 Activation of the tamper switch will provide a trouble condition on the fire alarm panel which will not impair the operation of the alarm.

-(7) The kitchen range hood extinguisher shall be interconnected with the fire alarm system.
+(7) The kitchen range hood extinguisher must be interconnected with the fire alarm system.
 This interconnection may be a separate zone on the panel or combined with other initiating devices located in the same zone as the range hood is located.

-(8) The fire alarm system shall be arranged to transmit an alarm automatically to the fire department legally committed to serve the area in which the facility is located by the most direct and reliable method allowed by NFPA 101.
+(8) The fire alarm system must be arranged to transmit an alarm automatically to the fire department legally committed to serve the area in which the facility is located by the most direct and reliable method allowed by NFPA 101.

-(9) Partial sprinkler systems (those provided only for hazardous areas) shall be interconnected to the fire alarm system and comply with NFPA 101.
-Each partial system shall have a valve with a supervisory switch to sound a supervisory signal, water flow switch to activate the fire alarm, and an end of line test drain.
+(9) Partial sprinkler systems (those provided only for hazardous areas) must be interconnected to the fire alarm system and comply with NFPA 101.
+Each partial system must have a valve with a supervisory switch to sound a supervisory signal, water flow switch to activate the fire alarm, and an end of line test drain.

-(10) Emergency electrical services shall be provided to comply with the provisions of NFPA 70.
-This includes such items as emergency power provided by generator or batteries for fire alarm systems, emergency egress lighting, call systems, TV cameras and monitors (if used for corridor observation), life support systems, designated wall receptacles, etc. The system shall comply with NFPA 99 Standard for Health Care Facilities, and NFPA 37 Standard for the Installation and Use of Stationary Combustion Engines and Gas Turbines.
+(10) Emergency electrical services must be provided to comply with the provisions of NFPA 70.
+This includes such items as emergency power provided by generator or batteries for fire alarm systems, emergency egress lighting, call systems, TV cameras and monitors (if used for corridor observation), life support systems, or designated wall receptacles.
+The system must comply with NFPA 99 and NFPA 37.